kartverket/skip.kartverket.no/blog/2024-04-10-apps-repositories.md

     {{- end }}
 ```

+## Complete ApplicationSet

-Here is the complete `ApplicationSet`:
+Here is a complete `ApplicationSet` containing all the features we've discussed
+so far.

 ```yaml
 apiVersion: argoproj.io/v1alpha1